 Figure 1: total government and private sector debt in credit market @ $55 trillion — this amount does not include off-balance sheet credit, shadow banking or forex/currency claims which are an order of magnitude greater.
 The Fed offers a willingness to push down credit costs … to do so it must be prepared to lend indefinitely.

-Optimally: the private sector offers unsecured loans to firms as a matter of faith.
+The private sector offers unsecured loans to firms as a matter of faith.
 The expectation is for general increase in the amount of credit/economic growth and serviceable cash flow.
 Growth’s ‘utility’ is the ability of the firms to borrow over time and to use these loans to refinance prior loans as they become due.
 Unsecured loans exceed the worth of collateral by ten-times or (much) more.
 The central bank does little but manage the flows of currency and foreign exchange.

 Currently: the private sector has lent stupendous amounts to firms, this represents most of the blue line in the chart.
-Collateral is worthless or worth very little.
-Leverage is now 100x or more.
+Collateral is non-existent or worth very little.
+Leverage is now 30x or more.
 The borrowers are unable repay because they do not earn anything and never have.
 The lenders are over-leveraged/insolvent and borrowers are unable to borrow any longer.
 There is no more growth, it was all fake anyway.

-Remedy: the central bank lends to private sector banks, taking their impaired collateral onto its own balance sheet at ‘face price’ which provides the banks a temporary reprieve from insolvency.
+The offered remedy: the central bank lends to private sector banks, taking their impaired collateral onto its own balance sheet at ‘face price’ which provides the banks a temporary reprieve from insolvency.
 The bank bailout is done with a straight face ‘to end unemployment’!
 There is no economic growth because there is no credit expansion … central banks cannot expand the credit base by offering unsecured loans.
 This remedy has been applied in Japan since 1990 and has failed.
 The more central bank credit is offered, the less private sector credit … the central banks’ actions are self-defeating.
 The Fed lends to push down rates: the lowering of rates reduces private sector profits as well as incentives to lend!
 As with the petroleum biz … rates that are profitable to the bankers are unaffordable to borrowers.

 The ‘More Stupid’ remedy: the central bank targets nominal GDP (NGDP), lending in excess of collateral or accepting fraudulent collateral as security for loans in an attempt to create credit expansion by itself.